SDeVuyst/WhereContextBot3/README.md

 #### /play

-Plays the audio of a YouTube or Spotify track/playlist in voice chat.
+Plays youtube, spotify or soundcloud in voice chat.

 #### /list